JonathanJustavino/quic-benchmark/README.md

 #### Conclusion nodeJS events

-Looking at our nodejs event measurements we noticed some inconsitencies.
+Looking at our nodejs event measurements we noticed some inconsistencies.
 When adding the delay, the TCP+TLS Handshake duration increased, but not the data transfer.
 For QUIC both the Handshake duration and the data transfer increased according to the delay, which makes it look much slower than TCP+TLS.
 To see if our timestamps for the events match the communication, we will take a look at the network packets, that we captured in the following chapter.

 ### Time comparison nodeJS pcap-files